PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().goal().rst

 ----------

 | **goalID** (string , required)
-| The ID of the goal to be tracked.
+| The ID of the goal you want to track.
 (To find a goal ID go to Menu > Analytics > Goals.)

 | **conversionValue** (number, optional)
 | The value of the goal.
 It's used to calculate the goal revenue.